SR500 Steel Targets: Everything You Need to KnowGrizzly Targets

 Shooting SR500 Steel Targets

 The recommended distance is the same for SR500 Steel Targets and AR500.
 We design our targets to deflect shrapnel towards the ground to increase safety.
-However, proper distance should always be maintained.
+However, maintaining proper distance is always essential when shooting steel.

 - Pistol Rated Targets at 25 yards and further